+During fiscal 2015, we borrowed \$12.3 million under our credit facility and repaid \$12.3 million during the period.
+We also paid distributions of \$21.3 million to our common unit holders, \$0.4 million to our general partner (including \$0.3 million of incentive distributions as provided in our Partnership Agreement).
+In September 2015, the Partnership redeemed its \$125.0 million principal amount of 8.875% Senior Notes due 2017 with the proceeds of a \$100.0 million bank term-loan and cash.
+We paid a total of \$8.0 million in call premiums and bank fees relating to this transaction.

 During fiscal 2014, we borrowed \$195.5 million under our credit facility and repaid \$195.5 million during the period.
 We also paid distributions of \$19.5 million to our common unit holders, \$0.3 million to our general partner (including \$0.2 million of incentive distributions as provided in our Partnership Agreement) and repurchased 0.3 million units for \$1.7 million in connection with our unit repurchase plan.
-We amended our bank agreement and paid \$2.4 million in fees.
+We amended our bank agreement and paid \$2.4 million in fees relating to the amendment.

-During fiscal 2013, we borrowed \$111.5 million under our credit facility and repaid \$111.5 million during the period.
-We also paid distributions of \$19.0 million to our common unit holders, \$0.3 million to our general partner (including \$0.17 million of incentive distributions as provided in our Partnership Agreement) and repurchased 3.3 million units for \$15.2 million in connection with our unit repurchase plan.